tkhamez/neucore/README.md

 Main features:

-- Login via EVE SSO, no e-mail address required.
-- Group membership management (manually and with various ways to automate membership).
+- Management of group memberships, manually and with various ways to automate membership.
-- Corporation member tracking and character watchlists.
 - API for various data including an [ESI](http://esi.evetech.net) proxy for all characters.
 - Service registration via [plugins](https://github.com/tkhamez/neucore-plugin) (e.g. Discord, Mumble).
+- Corporation member tracking and character watchlists.

 For more information, see the [doc](doc/README.md) directory, which also contains some [screenshots](doc/screenshots/README.md).